yleeyilin/tp/docs/UserGuide.md

 Edits a **person / staff / supplier / maintainer** contact so that you can consistently modify and update your contacts list in PoochPlanner with new details.

-The table below summarizes the `edit` command, format and examples for each contact type.
+The table below summarizes the `edit` command, format, and examples for each contact type.

 | Edits a ...    | Format & Examples                                                                                                                                                                                                                                                                                                                                                                                                            |
 |----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|